 In September 2016, the Company entered into a development and license agreement with Effcon Laboratories, Inc. ("Effcon") for the development of extended release formulation of Methozolamide.
 Pursuant to the Agreement, Fortress paid an upfront fee of \$0.2 million in December 2016.
 Additional payments are due for the achievement of five development milestones totaling \$2.3 million and royalty payments in the mid-single digits are due on net sales of licensed products.
-Additionally, the Company agreed to fund a development budget of \$1.6 million.
-During the three months ended June 30, 2017, a milestone of \$0.3 million was achieved in connection with the successful completion of the Pilot Pharmacokinetics study, which was recorded on the Condensed Consolidated Statement of Operations in research and development - licenses acquired.
+Additionally, the Company agreed to fund a development budget of up to \$1.6 million.
+During the three and nine months ended September 30, 2017, the Company recorded expense of nil and \$0.3 million, respectively which was recorded on the Condensed Consolidated Statement of Operations in research and development - licenses acquired